-Stopping drinking can be a complex issue and often requires professional help to sort out what is causing the problem.
-More often than not it is a combination of social, physical and psychological factors.
+Stopping drinking can be a complex issue and often requires professional help to see the situation with truthful objectivity.
+More often than not it is a combination of social, physical, spiritual, and psychological factors.

 Tips for Reducing Your Drinking